HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 Still, on the above percentile extremes, we found that web pages are using about 6 conditional comments in the 90th percentile, and 1 comment while in the 10th percentile.
 Most of the pages include them for helpers such as html5shiv, selectivizr, and respond.js.
 While being decentish and still active pages, our conclusion is that many of them were using obsolete CMS themes.

 For production, HTML comments are usually stripped by build tools.
-Considering all the above counts and percentages, and referring to the use of comments in general, we can only guess that lots of pages are served without involving an HTML minifier.
+Considering all the above counts and percentages, and referring to the use of comments in general, we suppose that lots of pages are served without involving an HTML minifier.

 ### Script use